House

 Inside the House

-Pillows and duvets are provided but you will need to bring your own sheets, duvet covers, pillow cases and towels.
-We ask that visitors leave the house as they would hope to find it - clean and tidy - and to respect the things that are there.
+Pillows and duvets are provided but please bring your own sheets, duvet covers, pillow cases and towels - and hot water bottles if you wish!
+We ask that you leave the house as they would hope to find it - clean and tidy - and to respect the things that are there.

 Once your booking is confirmed, we will send you full instructions on everything you need.